chatpin/b-notes/notes/vim-snippets.md

 Wed 23 Sep 2020 15:36:04 BST

-# vim/snippets
-note
+**snippets**

-**snippets:** scripts/text invoked & dragged into your document through a shortcut
+scripts/text invoked & dragged into your document through a shortcut

 the keybinding goes into your vimrc or .vimrc and the snippet or skeleton in your ~/.vim directory